 Iowa State University has micronutrients soiltest interpretations only for Zn in corn and sorghum.
-A soil Zn level less than 0.9 ppm by the DTPA method is considered deficient or marginal (see Extension Publication PM 1688).
-Other states of the region have approximately similar interpretations for Zn.
+A soil Zn level less than 0.9 ppm by the DTPA method is considered deficient or marginal.
+Other states of the region have similar interpretations for Zn.
 Other states consider sufficient levels of 0.5 to 2 ppm for B (hot-water method), and 0.2 ppm for Cu and 1 to 2 ppm for Mn (both by the DTPA method), but these interpretations may or may not apply to Iowa soils and crops varieties.

-Tables 2 (for the trial with application to soil) and 3 (for the trial with application to foliage) show that corn and soybean yield levels ranged from normal to high except for the drought-affected 2012 cropping season.
-There was no statistically significant yield increase from application of any micronutrient in any trial or year.
-In contrast to results for grain yield, however, fertilization often increased the micronutrients concentration in grain (data not shown).
+Tables 2 (for the trial with application to soil) and 3 (for the trial with application to foliage) show that corn and soybean grain yield levels ranged from normal to very high across the three years.
+However, there was no statistically significant yield increase from application of any micronutrient in any trial or year.
+In contrast to results for grain yield, fertilization often increased the micronutrients concentration in grain (not shown).

-A lack of grain yield response to Zn agrees with interpretations in Iowa (for corn) and some other states of the region, because the observed Zn soil-test results using the DTPA method for non-fertilized plots varied from 1.8 to 2.9, which are classified as more than adequate.
-A lack of yield response to Cu and Mn agrees with interpretations from other states because observed soil-test results were much higher than the lowest sufficient levels.
-Concerning B, the lowest of interpretations from other states predicted a yield increase in 2012 that was not observed.
+A lack of grain yield response to Zn agrees with interpretations used in Iowa (for corn) and some other states of the region, because the observed Zn soil-test results using the DTPA method for non-fertilized plots varied from 0.5 to 1.7, which are classified marginal to more than adequate.
+A lack of yield response to Cu and Mn agrees with interpretations from other states because observed soil-test results were much higher than levels considered sufficient.
+Concerning B, interpretations from other states predicted a yield increase in some years of both trials that was not observed.